colugomusic/scuff/README.md

 Finished for CLAP plugins.

 ### The sandboxing backend and framework ✔️
 It's done.
 By this I'm talking about all the sandbox process management, shared memory management, interprocess communication, and the client API.
-Everything appears to work well on Windows and macOS.
-On Linux the editor windows are still a bit iffy on my machine.
+Everything appears to work well on Windows.
+On macOS and Linux the editor windows are a bit iffy.

 On macOS, the plugin editor windows are a little awkward for the end-user as I'm not sure at all how to associate them with the "main" application, and so because they belong to a different process, they will show up in the dock under the name "scuff-sbox".
 I'm sure there is some solution to this but I am really not a macOS developer and it's completely beyond my current knowledge. macOS development also makes me quite miserable so if some macOS person wants to take a look then please let me know and I will try to help you out as much as possible.